ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnJoined` at the end of the script.
-When the player joins the game, the `perkChangedEvent` will be connected.

 #### Connect Event

+You need to connect up the `playerJoinedEvent` so the `OnJoined` listener is fired when a player joins the game.

 ```lua
 Game.playerJoinedEvent:Connect(OnJoined)
 ```

-Add the above line to the end of the script to connect up the `playerJoinedEvent` so the `OnJoined` listener is fired when a player joins the game.

 #### The TipJarServer Script